Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Convolutions arising from the conditionally monotone convolution

 This relation exactly says that the graph $\{(\mu, T\mu); \mu \in \pa \}$ is closed under the c-free convolution.
 Once such $T$ is found, the new convolution is associative and commutative.
 Moreover, this generalizes the free and Boolean convolutions.
 Many maps satisfying (\ref{Bo}) were found in \cite{BW1,BW2,KW,KY,O1,O2}.

 Motivated by these works, we consider the following type of convolution:

 This relation is parallel to (\ref{Bok}) in terms of the c-monotone convolution:

 Clearly, this convolution includes Boolean and monotone convolutions if we take $T$ as $T\mu = \delta_0$ for all $\mu$ and $T = \text{Id}$, respectively.
-Now we give a characterization when the convolution $\rt$ becomes associative. \begin{proposition} $(1)$ $\rt$ is characterized by the equality
+Now we characterize the associativity of the convolution $\rt$. \begin{proposition} $(1)$ $\rt$ is characterized by the equality

 $(2)$ The convolution $\rt$ becomes associative if and only if